razshare/sveltekit-sse/README.md

  */
 ```

-When `locked` is a valid writable store the event will automatically enter a locked state and will wait for the `locked` store to be set to `false`.
+When `locked` is a valid writable store, the event will automatically enter a locked state and will wait for the `locked` store to be set to `false`.

 ```js
 export function GET() {